apache/calcite/doc/HOWTO.md

 The example below shows how SQL query can be submitted to `OptiqPrepare` with a custom context (`AdapterContext` in this case).
-Optiq prepares and implements the query execution, using the resources provided by the `Context`. `OptiqPrepare.PrepareResult` provides access to the underlying enumerable and methods for enumeration.
+Calcite prepares and implements the query execution, using the resources provided by the `Context`. `OptiqPrepare.PrepareResult` provides access to the underlying enumerable and methods for enumeration.
 The enumerable itself can naturally be some adapter